merks/p2repo-sbom/docs/index.md

-The properties can also specify details, e.g., the Maven coordinates of the unit, that are used in other aspects of the component mapping process.
+The properties can also specify details, e.g., the Maven coordinates of the unit, that are used for other aspects of the component mapping process.
 Some properties may even be mapped directly to [properties](https://cyclonedx.org/docs/1.6/json/#components_items_properties) of the component;
 this is the case only for properties that are not otherwise mapped or are not recognized to be no of direct interest.